oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 alex = Person.new('Alexander')
 p al == alex # => true
 ```
-> In the code above, we want to compare whether the two objects have the same name. `Line 11` currently returns `false`.
-How could we return `true` on `line 11`?

 In this example rather than compare the `state` of the objects we are comparing the objects themselves.
 For `line 11` to evaluate to `true`, we can define a custom `==` comparison operator within `Person`, that compares the values that `@name` instance variable references.